Florida Center for

 Why stem cell therapy is a better alternative?

-Stem cell treatments offered by Florida Regenerative Medicine may be a less invasive method than surgery to treat glenoid labrum tear and degeneration because the body uses its own stem cells and platelet rich therapy to rebuild damaged tissue.
+Stem cell treatments offered by Florida Center for Regenerative Medicine may be a less invasive method than surgery to treat glenoid labrum tear and degeneration because the body uses its own stem cells and platelet rich therapy to rebuild damaged tissue.
 The stem cell procedure utilizes the patients own concentrated stem cells and is performed in an office setting under local anesthsia.

 Call (904) 633-9355 today to schedule an appointment for stem cell therapy to repair glenoid labrum tear and degeneration.